Wage War

 Wage War is an American metalcore band formed in Ocala, Florida in 2010 under the name Empires.
 The band consists of lead vocalist Briton Bond, lead guitarist Seth Blake, rhythm guitarist and clean vocalist Cody Quistad, bassist Chris Gaylord, and drummer Stephen Kluesener.

-The band has released four studio albums and one EP.
+The band has released five studio albums and one EP.
 The band self-released one EP, The Fall of Kings in 2011.
 In 2015, the band signed to Fearless Records.
 The band released their first studio album, Blueprints, on November 27, 2015.
 Their second studio album Deadweight was released on August 4, 2017.
 Their third studio album, Pressure, was released on August 30, 2019.
 Their fourth studio album, Manic, was released on October 1, 2021.
+Their fifth studio album, Stigma, was released on June 21, 2024.

 History

 Formation, line-up change and Blueprints (2010–2016)

 Wage War started in 2010 under the name "Empires" in Ocala, Florida.
 The band originally consisted of Briton Bond (unclean vocals), Cody Quistad (rhythm guitar/clean vocals), Seth Blake (lead guitar), Jordan Pierce (bass) and David Rau (drums).
-Rau quit the band to focus on teaching and is now residing as a teacher at West Port High School in the band's hometown.
-The band changed their name to Wage War and hired on Chris Gaylord to replace Pierce and Stephen J. Kluesener to replace Rau.
+Rau quit the band to focus on teaching and was previously residing as a teacher at West Port High School in the band's hometown.
+The band briefly changed their name to War Within before changing it again to Wage War.
+Since the name change to Wage War, the band hired on Chris Gaylord to replace Pierce and Stephen J. Kluesener to replace Rau.
 As of October 2019, Rau occasionally fills in for Kluesener.
 In 2015, the band signed to Fearless Records, with a single produced by Jeremy McKinnon and Andrew Wade.
 After being signed to Fearless, the band released their debut album, Blueprints.

 Deadweight (2017–2018)

 Their second album Deadweight was released with Fearless Records on August 4, 2017.
 Wage War has done a number of tours, including playing on the entirety of the Vans Warped Tour in 2016, and A Day to Remember's Self Help Festival in 2017.
-The band has also opened for artists such as August Burns Red, Chelsea Grin, I Prevail, The Amity Affliction, Northlane, Every Time I Die, For Today and Of Mice & Men.
-The band played with Parkway Drive on their mini June 2017 tour.
+The band has also opened for artists such as August Burns Red, Chelsea Grin, I Prevail, The Amity Affliction, Northlane, Every Time I Die, For Today, Of Mice & Men and Disturbed.
+The band played with Parkway Drive on their mini-June 2017 tour.
 The band embarked on their first national headliner in the July 2017, in support of their new album Deadweight.
 Gideon and Varials joined up as support.
 The second leg of the tour featured Gideon and Varials once again.
 Oceans Ate Alaska and Loathe joined up as support.
 Wage War played on the final touring portion of the 2018 Vans Warped Tour.